Buying green electricity

 How green are green tariffs?

-- Opting for a green tariff can provide additional incentives for new renewable generation or energy efficiency measures, and so lead to some additional carbon dioxide savings in the long term.
+Carbon dioxide emissions are a global problem, so ultimately what matters is that total emissions are reduced.
+Opting for a green tariff can provide additional incentives for new renewable generation or energy efficiency measures, and so lead to some additional carbon dioxide savings in the long term.

 The Energy Saving Trust does not recommend specific suppliers of green tariffs.